Links on Android Authority may earn us a commission. Learn more.

 LastPass also answered a few pertinent questions in a FAQ section on the post, explaining that user vault data, personal information, and master passwords weren’t compromised.

 The company also said that it doesn’t recommend users take any specific action right now, such as resetting master passwords.
 Nevertheless, LastPass users should be using multi-factor authentication anyway for maximum security and peace of mind.
-And we wouldn’t blame you at all if you decided to reset your master password.
+And we wouldn’t blame you at all if you decided to reset your master password, though deleting your LastPass account is probably a bit much.